 Anna Simos is a diabetes clinical research coordinator and diabetes care and education specialist (DCES) at Stanford University.
-Diagnosed with Type 1 diabetes at age 15, she uses her personal experience with the disease and professional training to help her patients meet their glycemic management goals.
-Part of her day-to-day is introducing her Type 2 diabetes patients to new technology such as continuous glucose monitoring.
-Anna chatted with Beyond Type 2 about how she introduced the FreeStyle Libre 14 day System to one of her Type 2 patients, who started CGM for the first time, as well as the first time she administered the CGM, herself.
+Diagnosed with type 1 diabetes at age 15, she uses her personal experience with the disease and professional training to help her patients meet their glycemic management goals.
+Part of her day-to-day is introducing her type 2 diabetes patients to new technology such as continuous glucose monitoring.
+Anna chatted with Beyond Type 2 about how she introduced the FreeStyle Libre 14 day System to one of her type 2 patients, who started continuous glucose monitor (CGM) for the first time, as well as the first time she administered the CGM, herself.

 BT2: Tell me about the first time you prescribed a FreeStyle Libre 14 day system to a Type 2 patient.

 Anna Simos: It was within the first three months after the product was approved by the FDA and released to the public (in late 2017).
 As a diabetes care and education specialist, I felt like this was an opportunity to give my patients a tool that they could use.
 It would give them insight into things such as their blood sugar trends.
 Before the FreeStyle Libre, the primary barrier to getting accurate blood glucose data was pricking their finger several times a day to get the results.
 Now, they had something that they could have in their hand, they could just swipe over their arm and say “Oh look at my blood sugar now.
 Let’s look at what that meal just did to my blood glucose levels.”